Chitipat Kaeoyos

-Chitipat Kaeoyos (ชิติพัทธ์ แก้วยศ, born 21 March 2003) is a Thai professional footballer who plays as a midfielder for Chachoengsao Hi-Tek in the Thai League 3.
+Chitipat Kaeoyos (ชิติพัทธ์ แก้วยศ, born 21 March 2003) is a Thai professional footballer who plays as a midfielder for Pattaya United in the Thai League 2.

 Club career

 PTT Rayong

 In 2019, at 16 years 6 months and 8 days, Chitipat became the youngest player to play for PTT Rayong after making his professional football debut against Chonburi in the Thai League 1.
 In addition, he also became the 4th youngest player to play in the Thai League 1.

 Samut Prakan City

 In 2021, Chitipat made his debut for Samut Prakan City against Muangthong United in the Thai League 1.

 International career

 Chitipat was part of the Thailand U16 squad in the 2018 AFC U-16 Championship.